daviddassau/CSharpNotes/README.md

 ```C#
 string SchoolName;
 ```
-- If you want, you can go ahead and "initialize" it by adding a getter and setter
+- If you want, you can go ahead and "initialize" it by adding a getter and setter.
+When you do this, you're saying that your field has an auto-property, meaning that it's set but it has no particular value.
 ```C#
 string SchoolName { get; set; }
 ```